 The Ophthalmic Plastic and Reconstructive Surgery Fellowship at the Cullen Eye Institute, Baylor College of Medicine, is designed as a comprehensive two-year program dedicated to the preparation of the post-residency fellow for an academic or consultative ophthalmic plastic and reconstructive and orbital surgical practice.
 The fellow will divide time between Drs.
-Michael Yen, Richard Allen, and Debra Shetlar and gain hands-on experience in the preoperative evaluation, performance and postoperative care of the full spectrum of eyelid, lacrimal and orbital surgical procedures.
+Michael Yen, Katherine Williams, and Debra Shetlar and gain hands-on experience in the preoperative evaluation, performance and postoperative care of the full spectrum of eyelid, lacrimal and orbital surgical procedures.

 These will include blepharoplasty, blepharoptosis repair, eyebrow and forehead elevation, entropion and ectropion repair, dacryocystorhinostomy, orbital surgery and optic nerve sheath decompression.
 Additionally, the fellow will learn to manage infectious and inflammatory eyelid and orbital conditions such as thyroid eye disease and idiopathic orbital inflammation.
 The fellow will participate in resident education and in a monthly ophthalmic plastic surgery conference.
 Research is strongly encouraged.